 The good news is you have options.

 As we talked about earlier, there is a simplified life insurance plan.
-This option doesn’t require a physical medical exam, but you must answer some specific health questions to determine if you qualify.
+This option doesn’t require a physical medical exam, but you must answer specific health questions to determine your eligibility.

 If that’s not an option, there’s one more way to get life insurance.